DanWahlin/dc-comics-mcp/README.md

 4. Put a question in the chat that would naturally invoke one of the tools, for example:

     ```
-    List 10 DC Comics characters.
+    Show 10 Batman comics.
+Include cover image URLs.

-    What issues is Batman in?
+    What movies has Batman been in?

     Which characters appear in the Justice League issues?